 The formal bid should be presented in writing to the Board in the months before, but at least a minimum of three weeks in advance, of the convention hosting the bidding.
 Contact email@example.com for addresses for materials that require mailing.
-Alternatively, URLs to hotel sites that have floor plans, and pdf files or text documents of the bidding materials may be submitted.
+A pdf of the bid packet, including URLs to proposed hotel sites, should be emailed to the board (Board policy 2015).
 These documents can be sent to the Board at the email address above for submission to the Board’s web files.

 The bidding chair(s) of the convention are required to officially present their bid in person and be prepared to answer questions during the open portion of the Friday board meeting.
 The Friday board meeting of each convention is devoted to the review of future WFC bids.
 Bids are voted on in closed session during the Sunday meetings; a decision, if any, is announced at conclusion of the meeting.
 Be advised: the Board may request clarification or additional information before making a decision.
 This information may be difficult to obtain during the weekend of the convention, especially if it involves contacts with hotel staff.
 Bidders should consider the potential that a decision could be delayed beyond the conclusion of the convention.

 The 2017 San Antonio bid package is an example of a successful bid that follows these guidelines.